koehlma/momba/README.md

 Check out the [examples](./examples) or read the [documentation](https://koehlma.github.io/momba/) to learn how to use Momba.

+## Supported JANI Extensions

+Momba supports the full JANI core specification and furthermore has support for the following JANI extensions: `arrays`, `derived-operators`, `functions`, `nondet-selection`, `state-exit-rewards`, and `trigonometric-functions`.

 ## Rust Crates

 The simulation engine of Momba is written in [Rust](https://rust-lang.org) levering [PyO3](https://pyo3.rs/) for Python bindings.